hx57/hx57.github.io/team.md

   <h2  class="page-title hr">Ruben</h2>

-<p>Ruben works in a top aircraft/spacecraft company leading the assembly, integration and test activities of the telecommunication module in Satallites.
+<p>Ruben works in a top aircraft/spacecraft company leading the assembly, integration and test activities of the telecommunication module in Satellites.
 He is contributing with Spanish translations and runing an ICON Spanish telegram group.
 In crypto since 2013, he enjoys this business, but also travelling and knowing different places and cultures.</p>

 <div class="sidebar-social">
 <ul>